-ACRES Land Trust is hiring three summer land management interns, matching students with expert mentors in protecting, acquiring, researching and managing working land and natural areas.
-The program, in its eighth year, helps the local nonprofit care for its growing number of permanently protected lands.
-The internships are paid with program support by the Olive B. Cole Foundation.
+ACRES Land Trust is seeking applications for summer land management interns, matching students with expert mentors in protecting, acquiring and managing working and natural lands.
+The program, in its ninth year, helps ACRES care for our growing number of permanently protected places.
+ACRES is seeking grant funding for the internship program.

 A complete job post including application details is available here: Job posting and instructions for applicants (PDF).

-ACRES members protect 7,047 acres of local natural area and working land in northeast Indiana, northwest Ohio and southern Michigan, forever.
+ACRES members protect 7,000 acres of local natural and working land in in the tristate area, forever.
 Explore more than 70 miles of trails, take photographs, enjoy family time, get outdoors, plan a field trip, get fit, reflect on nature’s beauty or share an adventure, for free from dawn to dusk at a preserve near you: acreslandtrust.org/preserves.
 Connect with ACRES Land Trust at 260-637-2273, acreslandtrust.org or on Facebook at facebook.com/ACRES.LT.